 - Oracle loses massive fair use case against Google, Android

 - How to Prepare For A Burial Service

 - Samsung Galaxy S7 edge: Worth every penny it demands

 He shrugged.
 “Finishes the test, I presume.”
 Joe’s measure of an eatery is basic – if Indians are eating there, it must be great.
-Like other people, we requested the smorgasbord; the server presented to us a wicker bin of bread and pappadums.
-The pads were delicate against my back as we ate, the low mumble of babble natural, warm, kind of like an off the cuff family get-together.
+Like other people, we requested the smorgasbord; the server presented a wicker bin of bread and pappadums.
+The pads were delicate against my back as we ate, the low mumble of babble natural, warm, kind of like an off-the-cuff family get-together.
 Severing a piece a paratha, I cleared dal into rice, my finger deft with practice.
-Be that as it may, as I lifted the paratha to my lips, my skin pricked-the lady at the following table, dim cleaned, dressed like a the courageous woman’s mom in a Bollywood film, gazed first at my hand, then at my fork.
+Be that as it may, as I lifted the paratha to my lips, my skin pricked-the lady at the following table, dimly cleaned, dressed like a courageous woman’s mom in a Bollywood film, gazed first at my hand, then at my fork.
 I popped the paratha into my mouth.
 After a minute, the lady turned away.

 After three years, I can’t exactly get my head around that day.
-An Indian companion says she’s declines to utilize her fingers unless there’s bread, saying it’s unconventional and excessively muddled, particularly in case you’re having a discussion with companions.
-One of my close relatives proposed that the eatery goers were all Western-conceived and taught, and ate with blades and forks to fit in.
-Joe brought up that they would all be able to be higher position Hindus, with standards my Muslim family is uninformed of.
-Whatever the cause, I felt, surprisingly, more Indian than Indians, yet some way or another more lost than any time in recent memory; as though there were a mystery Indian pamphlet and I’d been left off the mailing list.
+An Indian companion says she declines to utilize her fingers unless there’s bread, saying it’s unconventional and excessively muddled, particularly if you’re discussing with companions.
+One of my close relatives proposed that the eatery goers were all Western-conceived and taught and ate with blades and forks to fit in.
+Joe brought up that they would all be higher position Hindus, with standards my Muslim family is uninformed of.
+Whatever the cause, I felt, surprisingly, more Indian than Indians, yet some way or another more lost than any time in recent memory, as though there was a mystery Indian pamphlet and I’d been left off the mailing list.